Teen girl sneaks into small plane, drives it into fence

+No passenger planes were in danger, and no one was injured in the crash, he said.

+A grainy surveillance video released by airport officials showed the plane drive in a circle before crashing.

-Airport officials said officers found the teen in the pilot’s seat, wearing the pilot’s headset.
+Airport and Fresno police officers responding to a 911 call found the teen in the pilot’s seat, wearing a headset, Bessinger said.

-No one was injured.
-No passenger planes were in danger, Calderon said.

-The teen was arrested on suspicion of theft of an aircraft.
-She will be booked into the juvenile hall after officers finish questioning her.
+She “appeared to be disoriented and was uncooperative with police when she was taken into custody,” he said.

+Bessinger said police are investigating why she took the plane but that there is no indication of “a terrorism-related motive.’”

 The girl’s mother told Fresno news station KFSN-TV that she hadn’t heard from her daughter since Tuesday night.